-Costa Rica offers you more than 1200 km of coast.
-Whether you prefer the Pacific Ocean or the Caribbean Sea, fine, white or golden sand, coconut trees or the famous Guanacaste, there’s no doubt you’ll find the beach of your dreams in Costa Rica!
+Costa Rica offers you more than 1,200 kilometers of coastline!
+Whether you prefer the Pacific side or the Caribbean Sea,f ine white and golden sands, coconut trees or the famous Guanacaste, there’s no doubt you’ll find the beach of your dreams in Costa Rica!

 Here’s a list of Terra Caribea’s favorite beaches:

 The Caribbean region is characterized by a rich variety of aquatic ecosystems and it’s black and white sand beaches are perfect for outdoor and water activities like sport fishing or snorkeling in the crystal-clear waters…or simply walk along the shoreline and soak in the sun.